 Your deepest wounds

-It must be a letting go of your deepest wounds or maybe better stated, “your deepest wound.”
-Otherwise your nervous system will remain fired up and not only will the pain switch remain “on”, the signal will be amplified.
+But, It must be a letting go of your deepest wounds, or maybe better stated, “your deepest wound.”
+Otherwise your nervous system will remain fired up and the pain switches will remain “on.”

 Alec is a friend and classmate of my stepdaughter.
 He was 26 and talented in the performance arts, as well as writing poetry.
 His poem above is remarkably insightful for any age.
 Think what the world would be like if we practiced the concepts he simply lays out.
 How often does the word, “forgiveness” cross your mind?